 Sandpoint, Idaho

 Sandpoint is a jewel in the crown of the Selkirk Mountains and Lake Pend Oreille.
 It has been referred to as one of the top small towns to live in America by USA Today.
-Sandpoint has 125 sunny days on average per year, making it an all-season outdoors paradise.
+Sandpoint has 125 sunny days on average per year, making it an all-seasons outdoors paradise.

 Providing activities like boating and skiing, the area is noted for its community spirit and low cost of living.
 A cheap and cheerful getaway for twenty-somethings, families, and solo travelers alike, with accommodation starting at just $70 per night.
 During the summer, there are even free outdoor concerts and events, meaning you can have an amazing time without blowing your budget.